-- a.
-Based on their familiarity with local industries, Regional and Area offices shall delete from the master list any firms known to be out of business. - b.
+a.
+Based on their familiarity with local industries, Regional and Area offices shall delete from the master list any firms known to be out of business.

+- b.
 The Regional and Area Offices shall also delete any establishment that has had an inspection where worker exposures have been evaluated within the previous two (2) years, provided either that no serious violations related to chemical or noise exposures were cited or that serious violations were cited but a follow-up inspection documented effective abatement of the cited conditions. - 4.
-Each Area Office shall conduct at least three NEP inspections each year from the list of establishments in the SICs/NAICS codes contained in Appendix B, unless there are fewer facilities in their jurisdiction.
-Inspections shall be scheduled in the order called for by the random number table. - 5.
+When performing programmed inspections under this NEP, each Area Office shall conduct inspections from the list of establishments in the SICs/NAICS codes contained in Appendix B. Inspections shall be scheduled in the order called for by the random number table. - 5.
 The establishment list generated under this NEP shall be maintained in the Regional/Area Offices for a period of three years.
 (See OSHA Instruction ADM 03-01-005, OSHA Compliance Records.)